But God is Faithful!

 Our Only Hope

 What is our hope in the face of death?
-Our hope lies in the fact that God’s grace reaches us while we are sinners, saves us as sinners, keeps us even when we fail, and when we die, that same grace takes us all the way to heaven.
+It is simply this: God’s grace reaches us while we are sinners, saves us as sinners, keeps us even when we fail, and when we die, that same grace takes us all the way to heaven.

 That’s the power of the gospel of Jesus Christ.

 In many ways, the doctrine of God’s grace is one of the hardest to believe.
-Even in the church we struggle to believe it.
+Even in church, we struggle to believe it.

-One day C.S.
-Lewis happened to pass by a group discussing which feature of Christianity most separated it from other religions.
+One day, C.S.
+Lewis happened to pass by a group discussing which features of Christianity separated it from other religions.
 Without batting an eye, he responded, “Why, grace, of course.”
 He’s right, of course.

 Grace, of course!

 Do you want mercy or justice?
 If justice, you’ll have it and be sorry for it.
-If mercy, then you can have it, but just remember when you receive it, you don’t deserve it.
+If mercy, you can have it, but remember that when you receive it, you don’t deserve it.

 2. How Do I Know God Will Keep on Loving Me?